Continuation-of-Ashford/ashford-docs/character_creation/prestige_leveling.md

 </div>

 ### Prestige Class Prerequisites:
-Any level 20 Ashford character that is affected by at least 1 long-term or indefinite madness effect and can cast one or more of the following spells: Disintegrate, Sunbeam, Sickening Radiance, Dark Star or Ravenous Void.
+Any level 20 Ashford character that is affected by at least 1 indefinite madness effect and can cast one or more of the following spells: Disintegrate, Sunbeam, Sickening Radiance, Dark Star or Ravenous Void.

 levels in this prestige class, each count as madnesses.
 So if you ever recover from the prerequisite madness, after gaining a level in this prestige class you automatically meet the prerequisite to gain more.